WillianChuLive/tinyapp/README.md

 http://localhost:8080/
 ```

-> Note: The implementation have to files with urlDatabase and usersDatabase running in syncronous mode.
+> Note: The implementation have two files with urlDatabase and usersDatabase running in syncronous mode.
-> The app was tested in a Windows10 with a native kernal WSL2.
+> The app was tested in a Windows10 with a native kernel WSL2.

 ## License